input-output-hk/cip72-dapp-registration/README.md

 ## Step 2: Run the registration script

 1. Make sure your wallet has test ADA for transaction fee (it's a variable amount, something around 190.000 lovelace).
-2. Install packages `yarn install`
+2. Install packages `npm install`
 3. Copy `.env.example-blockfrost` or `.env.example-local-node` to the `.env` file and edit it appropriately `cp .env.example-<blockfrost|local-node> .env`
 4. Prepare your cip-72 off chain metadata link you created at the beginning ([Create Off-chain JSON with DApp data](#create-off-chain-json-with-dapp-data))
-5. Launch registration script and follow the instructions `yarn start`
+5. Launch registration script and follow the instructions `npm run start`
 6. To monitor the status of your dApp registration, simply invoke the provided URL.
 At the end of successful script run there will be URL for your submitted tx provided for convenience.
 - Preview: https://live-preview.ui.dapp-store.lw.iog.io/dapp-validation-result/${txid}
 - Preprod: https://live-preprod.ui.dapp-store.lw.iog.io/dapp-validation-result/${txid}